web analytics

-If you have ever been to a concert, especially a concert by any EDM artist or DJ, you must realize that they never cut the song for the next one, not just for a second.
-There are certain reasons for that.
-The first is that the DJ doesn’t want to kill the vibe, not even for a fraction of a second.
-The same thing goes with the parties, even in the house parties.
-No one wants the silence in the party vibe.
+If you have ever been to a concert, especially a concert by any EDM artist or DJ, you must noticed that they never cut the song for the next one, not just for a second.
+The silence, even for a fraction of a second, can disrupt the whole vibe of the concert and no music artist wants that.

-Just suppose a few-seconds-silence in the venue after an energetic, mesmerizing drop because the next song is coming.
-Weird?
-Obviously.
-That smooth transition effect from one song to the next song is called Crossfade and you can Crossfade song in Spotify.
+Suppose a few-second-silence in the venue after an energetic, mesmerizing drop because the next song is coming.
+Weird, isn’t it?
+That’s where Crossfade came into the picture.
+That smooth transition effect from one song to the next song is called Crossfade and you can Crossfade songs in Spotify as well.

 See Also: Best Truly Wireless Earbuds under Rs.10,000